im-mi/KoikatuDragAndDrop/README.md

+### Warning: This plugin has been superseeded by [IllusionMods/DragAndDrop](https://github.com/IllusionMods/DragAndDrop) and is no longer actively supported.
+Use that version instead.

 ## Koikatu Drag and Drop
 Adds drag and drop support to Koikatu, making it possible to load character cards and scenes by dragging them into the game window.